PHONE NUMBER: (416) 394-3080

 We at Rawlinson ROCK IT!
 ROCK IT represents: Respect, Own It, Cooperate and Kindness.

 Ecole Communautaire Rawlinson Community School, officially opened in 1921.
 The school`s original bell is proudly displayed in our front foyer.
 We serve over 700 students in our triple track school.
-Rawlinson offers an English program for students from JK to Grade 8; an Early French Immersion program for students from SK to Grade 8; and an Extended French program for students in Grades 4 to Grade 8.
+Rawlinson offers an English program for students from JK to Grade 8; an Early French Immersion program for students from SK to Grade 8; and a Middle Immersion French program for students in Grades 4 to Grade 8.

 Positive School Climate